Playing with Infinity

-Playing with Infinity: Mathematical Explorations and Excursions is a book in popular mathematics by Hungarian mathematician Rózsa Péter, published in German in 1955 and in English in 1961.
+Playing with Infinity: Mathematical Explorations and Excursions (Das Spiel mit dem Unendlichen) is a popular mathematics book by Hungarian mathematician Rózsa Péter, published in German in 1955 and in English in 1961.

 Publication history and translations

 Playing with Infinity was originally written in 1943 by mathematician Rózsa Péter, based on a series of letters Péter had written to a non-mathematical friend, Marcell Benedek.
 Because of World War II, it was not published until 1955, in German, under the title Das Spiel mit dem Unendlichen, by Teubner.

 An English translation by Zoltán Pál Dienes was published in 1961 by G. Bell & Sons in England, and by Simon & Schuster in the US.
-The English version was reprinted in 1976 by Dover Books, The German version was also reprinted, in 1984, by Verlag Harri Deutsch; the book has also been translated into Polish in 1962, and into Russian in 1967.
+The English version was reprinted in 1976 by Dover Books.
+The German version was also reprinted, in 1984, by Verlag Harri Deutsch.
+The book has also been translated into Polish in 1962 and Russian in 1967.
 The Basic Library List Committee of the Mathematical Association of America has suggested its inclusion in undergraduate mathematics libraries.